Thai navy denies allegation of Rohingya Muslim smuggling

 There, they become part of the country’s $8 billion seafood-export business, which supplies consumers in the United States, Japan and Europe.

-“The Thai fishing industry remains resolutely irresponsible, and since they are influential in political circles, they have been able to stymie reformers who want to take on the industry’s business practices,” said Robertson of Human Rights Watch.
+“The Thai fishing industry remains resolutely irresponsible, and since they are influential in political circles, they have been able to stymie reformers who want to take on the industry’s business practices,” said Robertson.

-Democratic reforms in Myanmar have led, paradoxically, to an unleashing of ethnic and sectarian violence there.
-The number of Rohingyas fleeing by sea from Myanmar, and neighboring Bangladesh, reached 34,626 people from June 2012 to May of this year - more than four times the previous year, says the Arakan Project, an advocacy group that has studied Rohingya migration.
+The number of Rohingyas fleeing by sea from Myanmar, and neighbouring Bangladesh, reached 34,626 people from June 2012 to May of this year - more than four times the previous year, says the Arakan Project, an advocacy group that has studied Rohingya migration.